 - secretive behaviour around food – hiding uneaten food or saying they have eaten when they haven’t

-- eating alone and avoiding other people at meal times
+- eating alone or in secret, and avoiding other people at mealtimes

 - chewing and spitting out of food

-- frequent trips to the bathroom after eating
+- frequent trips to the bathroom during or after eating

 - use of laxatives, enemas, diuretics or appetite suppressants

+It is important to research how to best approach a family member about your concerns.
 When you first approach a family member about their potential eating disorder, they might react negatively or they might not want to speak with you at all.
+It can take time.
+Some people may not be aware that they are engaging in disordered eating behaviours.
 The person might feel threatened that you have noticed their behaviours or discovered their situation, and they might need time to respond.
 You can be persistent without nagging.
 Remember that ignoring the problem will not make it go away.

-To diagnose an eating disorder, your doctor will need to do a full physical check-up, may take blood tests, and ask questions about your health, including your emotional health and wellbeing, medical history and lifestyle.
+To diagnose an eating disorder, your GP will need to do a full physical check-up, may take blood tests, and ask questions about your loved one’s health, including their emotional health and wellbeing, medical history and lifestyle.